lubeda/EsphoMaTrix/README.md

 Service **show_all_icons**

-Show all of your icons sequentially by ID.
+Display all of your icons sequentially by ID.

 Service **gauge_value** / **gauge_off**